How to Improve Your Delivery Logistics With Route Optimization

 Planning a delivery route is hard work.
 Planning dozens, or hundreds, of delivery routes is all but impossible without the right tools.

-We're talking hours and hours of work, that when done right, often only results in saving a few minutes of delivery time—if you’re lucky.
+We're talking hours and hours of work that often only results in saving a few minutes of delivery time - if you’re lucky.
 It makes you wonder, is all that effort really worth it?

-Sure, sometimes people skip the whole planning thing, choosing instead to dispatch deliveries as they come into the warehouse.
+Sure, sometimes businesses skip the whole planning step, choosing instead to dispatch deliveries as they come into the warehouse.
 The problem with this is, sometimes multiple delivery truck drivers will end up being routed in the same neighborhood.

-Effective route planning would’ve saved fuel that was wasted on sending multiple trucks to the same area, as well as freed up a driver.
-And that’s just one example.
+Effective route planning saves fuel that would otherwise be wasted on sending multiple trucks and drivers to the same area.

 But just how does one effectively plan their delivery routes?

-In this article, we're going to go over what route optimization is, manual planning versus using route optimization software, the benefits of having optimized routes and how to start improving yours.
+In this article, we'll explain what route optimization is, manual planning versus using route optimization software, the benefits of optimized routes and how to start improving yours.

 Want to skip ahead?
 Here’s a table of contents:

 This doesn't necessarily mean finding the shortest route.
-It's more so focused on minimizing the total driving time when making any number of stops, factoring in a bunch of variables including:
+Route planning focuses on minimizing the total driving time when making any number of stops, factoring in variables such as:

 - Delivery time windows